DheepthaRajesh/dheeptha_rajesh/README.md

-# dheeptharajesh
+# Survival Gaming Program
-Surival game that branches into different storylines based on the user's choices at every intersection, programmed with Python
+Surival game that branches into different storylines based on the user's choices at every intersection and displays some interesting facts about each obstacle the user encounters

+Programmed using Python